schwanbeck/YSMR/README.md

 	+ Difference in frames between which position of bacteria and corresponding angle will be measured.
 	+ Time difference (measured in frames) between bacterial position in between which angle is measured.
 	+ Accepts an integer value.
++ force tracking.ini fps settings : False
+    + When set to true, uses the fps value provided in the tracking.ini file, instead of attempting to read it from the video file.
+    + Accepts 'True' or 'False'.

 ##### HOUSEKEEPING
 + previous directory : ./